dotlang/language/README.md

 You can define an enum based on another type with type restriction and constants:
 ```
-type DoW := int assert { $ :: DoW } //force values for this type to be only DoW type, not int;
+type DoW := int where { $ :: DoW } //force values for this type to be only DoW type, not int;
 const SAT : DoW = 1;
 const SUN : DoW = 2;
 ...